oscarbranson/latools/docs/source/users/configuration/srm-file.rst

 The default SRM table is stored in the `resources` directory within the ``latools`` install location.

 If you wish to use a different SRM table, the path to the new table must be specified in the configuration file or on a case-by-case basis when calibrating your data.

-To access the SRM table for a particular configuration, you can :func:`~latools.helpers.config.copy_SRM_file` to a new location, and modify the copied file as desired.
-The new file can then be used during a single analysis (be specifying it in the ``srm_file`` argument of :class:`~latools.latools.analyse`), or incorporated as part of ``latools`` system-wide :ref:`configurations`.

 File Format
 ===========